tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 ## Abstract and learning objectives

-In this hands-on lab, you will implement an Azure Virtual Desktop (AVD) - formerly Windows Virtual Desktop - infrastructure and learn how to set up a working AVD environment end-to-end in a typical Enterprise model.
+In this hands-on lab, you will implement an Azure Virtual Desktop (AVD) infrastructure and learn how to set up a working AVD environment end-to-end in a typical Enterprise model.
 At the end of the lab, attendees will have deployed an Azure Active Directory Tenant with Azure AD Connect to an Active Directory Domain Controller running in Azure.
 You will also deploy the Azure infrastructure for the Azure Virtual Desktop Tenant(s), Host Pool(s), and session host(s).
 Then you will connect to an AVD session utilizing different supported devices and browsers.
 You will publish desktops and remote apps.
 Finally, you will configure user profiles and FSLogics with Azure file shares.
 Finally, you will configure monitoring and security for the Azure Virtual Desktop infrastructure and understand the steps to manage the gold images.

 ## Overview